The newly-opened Farmer’s Table in San Diego’s Little Italy is the perfect addition to the family-friendly (and food-friendly) neighborhood.

 With box planters on the wall, polished wooden tables, a fun display of vintage suitcases/travel memorabilia in the hallway, and an old farm tractor in the front window-lined room, the environment is both trendy and homey.

-The comfort-food-with-a-twist menu is filled with plenty of options, whether your palette is sweet or savory.
+The comfort-food-with-a-twist menu at Farmer’s Table is filled with plenty of options, whether your palette is sweet or savory.
 And the full bar?
 Open with brunch, so you can have whiskey, coffee, or whiskey in your coffee.
 Because why not?

 I recommend the How Do You Like Them Apples, with bourbon, coffee, chocolate bitters, maple, and a mini apple — or Peachy Keen, with peach whiskey, ginger beer, lime and mint, for those with a lighter palette.